-- 5.4.16 Brocastle is one of the most important greenfield inward investment sites within the South Wales M4 corridor.
-The site is in a highly accessible and desirable location on the outskirts of Bridgend, on the A48 towards Cowbridge. - 5.4.17 The site is located immediately adjacent to Bridgend's focussed area of growth, closely linked to the Waterton Industrial Estate and south of the former Ford Site.
-There is an - opportunity for synergy with re-development of the former Ford Site and further integration with Parc Afon Ewenni, which is also located within relatively close proximity and represents the County Borough's most significant mixed-use development and brownfield regeneration opportunity. - 5.4.18 Vehicle access for Brocastle is gained off the A48, approximately 4km from Junction 35 of the M4 motorway.
-A new road access (roundabout) with realignment of the A48 is now in place.
+5.4.16 Brocastle is one of the most important greenfield inward investment sites within the South Wales M4 corridor.
+The site is in a highly accessible and desirable location on the outskirts of Bridgend, on the A48 towards Cowbridge.

+5.4.17 The site is located immediately adjacent to Bridgend's focussed area of growth, closely linked to the Waterton Industrial Estate and south of the former Ford Site.
+There is an opportunity for synergy with re-development of the former Ford Site and further integration with Parc Afon Ewenni, which is also located within relatively close proximity and represents the County Borough's most significant mixed-use development and brownfield regeneration opportunity.

+place.
 The site is almost entirely undeveloped, measuring 46 ha in total, although the topography limits the developable area to 20.4ha.
 Welsh Government, as owner, is actively promoting a scheme for 71,000 sq m of employment space within the 20.4ha.
 Planning permission has been granted for a development of up to 71,441sq.m of B1, B2 and B8 employment floorspace, including access, car parking, diversion of public rights of way, site remediation, drainage, landscaping and associated engineering operations.
 Brocastle is considered to be the County Borough's greatest asset in terms of attracting large scale employment investment to the area.
 In addition, the synergies between Brocastle, Parc Afon Ewenni and the former Ford Site represent a more holistic development opportunity, collectively known as the Southern Bridgend Gateway, that will be enabled through subsequent masterplanning and SPG development to contribute to delivery of the Replacement LDP's Regeneration and Sustainable Growth Strategy.